pauserratgutierrez/payretailers/README.md

 Both the Chat Agent and the Buy Agent are made available through a JavaScript code snippet, which communicates with the main API, which communicates with OpenAI & the client to provides the responses and display them to the end user.

-# Requeriments
+## Requeriments
 Clone the `.env.example` and populate it with your environment api keys and variables.

-## Execute the APP
-To run the main API: `npm run start`
-To run the crawler and extract the dataset: `npm run crawl`

 ## Project Structure
 - `dataset`: Will contain all the dataset for the Vector Store, provided by the crawler
-- `src/`: Contains all the code for the Agent API
+- `src/`: Contains all the code for the Agent API, organized.
+Using a model - controller approach.
+- `frontend` contains the JS code snippet

+## Execute the APP
+1. To run the main API:
+- `npm run start`.
+This will open the API on `https://localhost` (using specified port from `.env`)
+- Open any website (chrome preferible).
+Open Developer Tools -> Console and paste the JS from the `frontend/chat.js` folder.
+- The chat bubble will appear on the bottom right corner of the website.
+It will automatically connect to the API, and do the dataset sync to have the most up to date vector store with the dataset files.
+It uses GitHub sha hashes and sha hashes stored in the vector store files to optimize vector store syncing and improve responses and costs.

+2. To run the crawler and extract the dataset: `npm run crawl`
+- The process will start, the website will be crawled and the content extracted.